Piyush789-git/home-rento/README.md

 # Home-Rento

-A full-stack web application that replicates core features of Airbnb, built with Node.js, Express, MongoDB, and Tailwind CSS.
+A full-stack web application that replicates core features of HomeRento, built with Node.js, Express, MongoDB, and Tailwind CSS.

 ## Features